 In the second game, the voice for Judau changed from Sean Broadhurst to Andrew Francis.

-Most of the original Voices did return for DWG.
-The only notable replacements were Heero (who's VA refuses to reprise the role after bad convention experiences) Domon (whose VA is now a dentist and no longer does voice acting).
+Most of the original voices did return for DWG.
+The only notable replacements were Louis Chirillo as Heero (Mark Hildreth refuses to reprise the role after bad convention experiences) and Phil Fulton as Domon (Mark Gatha is now a dentist and no longer does voice acting).

-Princess Daisy from Super Mario Land has had Kate Fleming for her return in Mario Tennis, Jen Taylor for most of the spinoff games, and, starting with Mario Golf: Toadstool Tour, Deanna Mustard, her current actress.
+Princess Daisy from Super Mario Land has had Jessica Chisum for her return in Mario Tennis, Jen Taylor for her first three appearances in the Mario Party series, and, starting with Mario Golf: Toadstool Tour, Deanna Mustard, her current actress.
+And they sound different.

 Any Resident Evil character that has been in more than one game will likely have a different voice actor per game due to Capcom's habit of changing casting agencies.
-One exception is Claire Redfield, who has been consistently voiced by Alyson Court since her debut in Resident Evil 2.
-An exception was almost made with Resident Evil Code Veronica, when Capcom considered using a local talent agency from Japan, but the Canadian studio that provided the voice acting for RE2 and Resident Evil 3 Nemesis successfully lobbied for her return.
+The most notable exception of this was Claire Redfield, who had been voiced by Alyson Court from her debut in Resident Evil 2 (early 1998) until Degeneration (late 2008), until she was replaced in Revelations 2.
+Court was nearly going to be replaced a lot earlier for Resident Evil – Code: Veronica.
+When Capcom considered using a local talent agency from Japan for the game, the Canadian studio that provided the voice acting for RE2 and Resident Evil 3: Nemesis successfully lobbied for her return.

-She was replaced by Megan Hollingshead in The Umbrella Chronicles, but returned to voice Ada in The Darkside Chronicles, and was then replaced again by Courtenay Taylor for Operation Raccoon City.
+Sally Cahill, who voiced Ada Wong in Resident Evil 2 and Resident Evil 4, was replaced by Megan Hollingshead in The Umbrella Chronicles, but returned to voice Ada in The Darkside Chronicles, and was then replaced again by Courtenay Taylor for Operation Raccoon City and Resident Evil 6.
 Most of the regular VAs from the time of 4 onward (including the aforementioned people) also reprised their roles in The Darkside Chronicles, although most of characters from the games before 4 were given new voice actors.

-Chris Redfield has been better in this regard, having three different actors between the original game, Code Veronica, and the R Emake, but ever since RE5 he has been consistently voiced by Roger Craig Smith.
+Chris Redfield has been somewhat better in this regard, having four different actors between the original game (Scott McCulloch), Code Veronica (Michael Filipowich), the REmake (Joe Whyte), and The Umbrella Chronicles (supposedly Kevin Dorman), but ever since RE5 he has been consistently voiced by Roger Craig Smith.
+During his cameo appearance at the end of Resident Evil 7: biohazard, Smith was darrin'd with David Vaughn assuming the role.

 Mortanius from Blood Omen: Legacy of Kain was originally voiced by Tony Jay, who would voice the Elder God in the sequels.
 To prevent confusion, they had Alastair Duncan voice Mortanius in Defiance.